Final Manuscript Preparation Guidelines for Tenor of Our Times

 1. All submissions -- essays, primary source analysis, book reviews, film reviews, and historical exhibit reviews must be submitted electronically at https://scholarworks.harding.edu/cgi/submit.cgi?context=tenor.

 a.
 You must create an account on the Scholar Works at Harding site to submit your work.

 3. All submissions should be 10-35 pages long, excepting book/film/exhibit reviews, which should be 4-10 pages in length.
 Submissions are due by 11:59 pm on January 31.

 a.
 File-names of the e-copy must have the short title of the essay.
 Example: Opium_Wars.docx

 b.
-All e-copies must be in either Microsoft Word, or PDF formats.
+All e-copies must be in Microsoft Word format.

 c.
 You will receive a confirmation email after your submission is received.